facebookresearch/simmc/README.md

 * Submit your model prediction results on the `test-std` set at simmc@fb.com (more instructions to follow later).
 * We will evaluate the participants’ model predictions using the same evaluation script for Phase 1, and announce the results.

-## Submission Instructions & Timeline
+## Submission Instructions and Timeline

 <table>
   <tbody>